rufatpro/gonka-docs/docs/wallet/create_a_new_gonka_account_new.md

                 You have created your wallet in Keplr.
 Now, follow the instructions below to find your account address.

                 <a href="/images/dashboard_keplr_step_2_8.png" target="_blank"><img src="/images/dashboard_keplr_step_2_8.png" style="width:500px; height:auto;"></a>

-            Open Keplr, navigate and click to “Copy Address” in your wallet.
+            Open Keplr, navigate, and click on “Copy Address” in your wallet.

             <a href="/images/keplr_copy_address.png" target="_blank"><img src="/images/keplr_copy_address.png" style="width:auto; height:337.5px;"></a>